-The BMS12i has a Sleep terminal which may be used to put the device into a lower power standby mode by connecting a wire from it to a Ground terminal.
-It is most commonly used in mobile applications, for when a vehicle is neither being driven or being charged.
+The BMS16 has a Sleep terminal which may be used to put the device into a lower power standby mode by connecting a wire from it to a Ground terminal.
+It is most commonly used in mobile applications, when the vehicle is neither being driven or being charged.
 (Stationary applications typically run 24/7 so the Sleep terminal is often unused.)